scottdmorris/scottdmorris/README.md

 - 👋 Hi, I’m Scott, a current senior and computer science major @OccidentalCollege
-- 👀 I’m interested in Artificial Intelligence, and Data Analysis.
+- 👀 My biggests interests are Artificial Intelligence, Data Analysis, and Game Design.
 - 🌱 I’m currently learning Python and Machine Learning
 - 👨🏽‍💻 I’m looking to collaborate on anything!
 - 📫 You can reach me at smorris2@oxy.edu